An Objective Improvement Approach to Solving Discounted Payoff Games: Discussion

 \subsection{Acknowledgements}

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie grant agreement No 101032464.
 It was supported by the EPSRC through the projects EP/X017796/1 (Below the Branches of Universal Trees) and EP/X03688X/1 (TRUSTED: SecuriTy SummaRies for SecUre SofTwarE Development).
 We also thank Peter Austin from the University of Liverpool for providing an integration of the LP solver.
+We thank an anonymous reviewer for pointing out that all sharp games are improving, which simplifies our methods compared to the conference version and thus improves the results.